Alejogb1/job-board/blog-data/how-can-i-reference-an-external-file-in-airflow-bashoperator-shell-scripts.md

 id: "how-can-i-reference-an-external-file-in-airflow-bashoperator-shell-scripts"
 ---

-Okay, let's tackle this.
-I’ve certainly been down the 'external file reference within BashOperator' road a few times.
+,  I’ve certainly been down the 'external file reference within BashOperator' road a few times.
 It's a common scenario, and there are a couple of reliable patterns that have consistently worked for me, evolving from early experiments with some rather clunky approaches to the cleaner methods I now prefer.
 The key, I've found, is maintaining flexibility without sacrificing predictability in your workflows.

 The first thing to acknowledge is that BashOperators, by their nature, are essentially direct executions of shell commands.
 Therefore, any path you provide in their `bash_command` argument needs to be resolvable by the worker executing the task.
 This implies that if your target file resides outside the default working directory or isn't relative to it, you'll need to be explicit about its location.
 Let’s begin by examining the issue and then provide methods of tackling it, along with real-world coding examples.